Blind Willie Johnson: Recording sessions (1927–1930)

 Johnson and Harris returned to Dallas on December 5, 1928 to record "I'm Gonna Run to the City of Refuge", "Jesus Is Coming Soon", "Lord I Just Can't Keep From Crying" and "Keep Your Lamp Trimmed and Burning".
 He also recorded two unreleased and untitled tracks under the pseudonym Blind Texas Marlin but those recordings were never recovered.
 Another year passed before Johnson recorded again, on December 10 and 11, 1929, the longest sessions of his career.
 He completed ten sides in 16 takes at Werlein's Music Store in New Orleans.
-He recorded also some duets with an unknown female singer who is thought to have been a member of Reverend J. M. Gates's congregation.
+He also recorded some duets with an unknown female singer who is thought to have been a member of Reverend J. M. Gates's congregation.

 The blind street performer Dave Ross reported hearing Johnson performing on the street in New Orleans in December 1929.
 Jazz historian Richard Allen recalls hearing a story that Johnson was arrested while performing in front of the Custom House on Canal Street for allegedly attempting to incite a riot with his impassioned rendition of "If I Had My Way I'd Tear the Building Down".

 For his fifth and final recording session, Johnson journeyed to Atlanta, Georgia along with Harris who added vocal harmonies.
 They completed ten selections on April 20, 1930.
 Columbia chose "Everybody Ought to Treat a Stranger Right" paired with "Go with Me to That Land" as the first record released from the session.
 However, the Great Depression had impoverished much of Johnson's audience and consequently only 800 copies were pressed.

 Some of his songs were re-released by Vocalion Records in 1932 but Johnson never recorded again.